 Coming to terms with a new multiple sclerosis (MS) diagnosis can be tough.
 The lingering questions, anxiety, and feelings of isolation can be especially challenging.
 But remember: You have support and are not alone.
-The Multiple Sclerosis Foundation estimates that more than 400,000 people in the United States live with MS, with 200 new cases diagnosed each week.
+The Multiple Sclerosis Association of America estimates that nearly 1 million people in the United States live with MS.

 To help provide some clarity and support, we asked members of our ‘Living with Multiple Sclerosis’ community group what advice they would give to someone just diagnosed with MS. Now, it should be noted that what works for one person may not be the best option for another.
 But sometimes, a little bit of support from strangers can make a world of difference.

 “Take a deep breath.
 You can live a good life in spite of MS. Find a doctor that specializes in MS that you are comfortable with, and it may take more than one try.
 There is no miracle cure, no matter what the internet says.
 Get in touch with your local MS Society.
 And remember: Everyone’s MS is different.
 The medicines have different benefits and side effects.
 Something that works for someone else may not be right for you.”

 “My best advice would be try to keep a good attitude!
 That’s not an easy thing to do when your health is on a steady decline, but a bad attitude doesn’t help you feel any better!
 Also, make life as simple as possible!
 The less stress you have, the better!!
 I’ve had responsibility overload the last few years and it’s taken a toll on my health for the worse.
 Simpler is better!!”

 “Learn all you can, keep the faith, and hope.

 I also suggest you keep a journal to track everything that happens, any new symptoms, any unexplained feelings so you can bring it the attention of your doctor!
 Also remember to always, always ask questions and don’t feel sorry for yourself!